51 Ord Street

-Sue was born in Western Australia and graduated from Armadale Senior High School before obtaining a Bachelor of Education from Murdoch University.
+Sue was born in Western Australia attending Gosnells Primary School and Armadale Senior High School before obtaining a Bachelor of Education from Murdoch University.

-Sue joined the Labor Party in 1983 while studying at university and began working at United Voice in 1987 as an organiser.
+Sue joined the Labor Party in 1983 while studying at university and began working at United Voice (now United Workers Union) in 1987 as an organiser.
 In 2000 she became the Assistant Branch Secretary of United Voice WA and then the National Assistant Secretary in 2007.
 She has also worked as a teacher and a community organiser.

-She remains a proud member of United Voice.
+She remains a proud member of United Workers Union.